intel-lab-lkp/linux/Documentation/power/power_supply_class.rst

   to the platform is authentic(1) or non-authentic(0).

 HEALTH
   represents health of the battery.
-Values corresponds to POWER_SUPPLY_HEALTH_*, defined in battery.h.
+Values correspond to POWER_SUPPLY_HEALTH_*, defined in include/linux/power_supply.h.

 VOLTAGE_OCV
   open circuit voltage of the battery.